mccutcheonlab/FED_RT/README.md

 On Mac systems the port name is not displayed as COM but as a longer name, however you will find it through the same menu on Arduino IDE.

+## Step 7: Run a test
+1) Swtich on FEDs connected with a USB cable to your computer
+2) Run the python script with all variables adjusted based on your own setup
+3) As soon as you run the code sheets get their names from "ports" variable in the python script and are generated on your Google spreadsheet
+4) Make random pokes and pellet deliveries and you should see the data being logged on the spreadsheet
+5) Trigger a jamming by not letting the FED3 deliver a pellet and soon you will receive an alarm email.